Nottingham Trent University: Students' Union

 Nottingham Trent Students' Union (NTSU) provides student activities and events, a Student Advice Centre, leisure and retail services, democratic representation and night-time entertainment at all three NTU campuses.

 RAG is NTSU's fundraising department, where volunteers plan events to raise funds for local, national and international charities, as chosen by the members.

-The Student Magazine – Platform – is published online every month during the academic year, and is also available on campus in print form.
+A student magazine called Platform is published online every month during the academic year, and is also available on campus in print form.
 It covers education, local and on-campus news, as well as arts, culture, sports and lifestyle.
 The magazine recently played host to the Student Publication Association's annual conference.

-The Students' Union television station – Trent TV – broadcasts programmes online including coverage of Freshers Week and the annual NTSU Awards, student nights out in Nottingham and 'Trent TV News' – for which the station was awarded 'Best News Programme of 2011' by the National Student Television Association.
+Trent TV is the students' union television station broadcasts programmes online including coverage of Freshers Week and the annual NTSU Awards, student nights out in Nottingham and 'Trent TV News' – for which the station was awarded 'Best News Programme of 2011' by the National Student Television Association.